AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get a machine

-⬜ Get a machine mapping
+✅ Get-AnchorMachineFseMap (Get a machine mapping)

-✅ Get a machine's status
+✅ Get-AnchorMachineStatus (Get a machine's status)

 ✅ Get-AnchorPerson (Get a person)